 The Renal Registry provides a focus for the collection and analysis of standardised data relating to the incidence, clinical management and outcome of renal disease.
-Data will be accepted quarterly according to the RRDSS by automatic downloading from renal centre databases.
-There will be a core dataset, with optional elements of special interest that may be entered by agreement for defined periods.
-A report will be published annually to allow a comparative audit of facilities, patient demographics, quality of care and outcome measures.
-Participation is voluntary, but the expectation is that all UK renal and transplant units will take advantage of the database by their ultimate involvement.
+Data will be accepted quarterly according to the Renal Registry Data Set Specification (RRDSS) by automatic downloading from renal centre databases.
+There will be a core data set, with optional elements of special interest which may be entered by agreement for defined periods.
+A Report will be published annually to allow comparative audit of facilities, patient demographics, quality of care and outcome measures.
+Participation is voluntary but the expectation is that all UK renal and transplant units will take advantage of the database by their involvement ultimately.
 There will be an early concentration on RRT, including transplantation, with an extension to other nephrological activity at a later date.
 The Registry will provide an independent source of data and analysis on national activity in renal disease.